 Searching for ‘Haley Bates’ gave us ‘Human Resources’ as her department.

-Advantages of this Combo
+Advantages of Using INDEX and MATCH Combo

 VLOOKUP can only search from left to right, whereas INDEX & MATCH combination allows it to overcome this limitation and look up data both left to right and right to left.